vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ![Reverse Proxy Diagram](https://cdn.vmst.io/docs/reverse-proxy-diagram.png)

 Under normal circumstances there are at least two virtual machines (Sulu and Chekov) running Nginx, with 1 vCPU and 1 GB of memory each.
+Any major changes are usually tested by a temporary third node, which is then validated, and used as a new base image for the remaining nodes.

 ## Mastodon Elements